Chinese shoppers abroad to boost Ferragamo's 2014 sales

 Chinese luxury consumers, who make up for almost one third of the market, are increasingly shopping abroad, partly thanks to simpler visa procedures in the United States and some European countries, according to consultancy Bain & Co.

-A crackdown on giving luxury goods as gifts to win the favour of public officials in China has not affected Ferragamo’s core business, Norsa said.
+A crackdown on giving luxury goods as gifts to win the favor of public officials in China has not affected Ferragamo’s core business, Norsa said.

 “Shoes are our core category and in fact a shoe is not a gift, shoes are something you buy for yourself,” Norsa said.